Latest Reports

 Global Risk Arbitrage Report / Monthly Update : November 2025

 What’s inside: This 72-page report covers latest deal developments, key catalysts, regulatory risks, risk arbitrage spread context, and our independent views across every live situation in our coverage universe.
+All situations covered in the November 2025 issue are listed below.

 MORE →